 You might also be interested in:

-If you’d like to improve your leadership story consider becoming an ExecuNet VIP.
-As a VIP, you will discover a powerful, new way to talk about yourself, how to approach your work, and why it’s successful.
+If you’d like to improve your leadership story consider activating VIP Access.
+With VIP Access, you will discover a powerful, new way to talk about yourself, how to approach your work, and why it’s successful.
 Our A-team of advisors, coaches and recruiters will show you how to use storytelling in all the right places – including your resume, LinkedIn profile, networking efforts, and interview – to connect with target companies in an irresistible way and land faster.